kojix2/LibUI/examples2/README.md

 default experience of ruby + libui for new users, as well as provide working reference implementations for all functionality made available in ruby-libui.

-So far (this update) almost 80 components are verified by examples in the subdirectory examples2/ here.
+So far (this update) almost 82 "components" are verified by examples in the subdirectory examples2/ here.
 I think we are close to 50% in total now or almost at 50%.

 Widgets that have been added to this subdirectory include: